vmware-samples/packer-examples-for-vsphere/README.md

     terraform apply tfplan
     ```

-Once the custom vSphere role is created, assign **Global Permissions** in vSphere for the service account used for the HashiCorp Packer to VMware vSphere integration.
+Once the custom vSphere role is created, assign **Global Permissions** in vSphere for the service account that will be used for the HashiCorp Packer to VMware vSphere integration in the next step.
 Global permissions are required for the content library.
 For example:

 1. Log in to the vCenter Server at _<management_vcenter_server_fqdn>/ui_ as `administrator@vsphere.local`.
 1. Select **Menu** > **Administration**.
+1. Create service account in vSphere SSO if it does not exist: In the left pane, select **Single Sign On** > **Users and Groups** and click on **Users**, from the dropdown select the domain in which you want to create the user (_e.g.,_ rainpole.io) and click **ADD**, fill all the username (_e.g.,_ svc-packer-vsphere) and all required details, then click **ADD** to create the user.
 1. In the left pane, select **Access control** > **Global permissions** and click the **Add permissions** icon.
 1. In the **Add permissions** dialog box, enter the service account (_e.g.,_ svc-packer-vsphere@rainpole.io), select the custom role (_e.g.,_ Packer to vSphere Integration Role) and the **Propagate to children** check box, and click OK.